-CSS offers a series of Awards to deserving professionals and trainees.
-These awards recognize outstanding achievements, and inspire and motivate leadership of others in the field.
+- Awards - in recognition of distinguished leadership, CNS offers a series of awards to deserving professionals and trainees.
+These awards inspire and motivate leadership from others in the field.

 CNS Commitment to working with industry partners and sponsors